This Tip describes more of my visit to Petra, with the caverns, tombs, camels and donkeys on a busy Good Friday.

 Radwan mentioned that today (Good Friday) was exceptionally busy.
 For the past year or so, tourist traffic has been very light, due to fears about the region.
 He hoped things would be better soon.

 As a side note, litter is everywhere.
-It is piled disgustingly in the downtown of Amman, you see it on the side of the road even in very remote locations, and it sits in front of service stations and cafes.
+It is piled disgustingly in the downtown of Amman.
+You see it on the side of the road even in very remote locations.
+And it sits in front of service stations and cafes.
 A terrible habit of Jordanians.
 I don’t know why.

 After I took 140 photos, my camera battery died.
 Luckily, I was almost at the end of the walk.
 Oh, I could have climbed into the mountains to go inside different tombs and temples.
 I’m glad I didn’t, although a camel ride back might have been a lot of fun.